 The diver should also try to go under the ROV tether.
 This will help prevent any entanglement problems with the diver, should the ROV lose hydraulics.

-If the ROV is in a no-visibility situation:- The diver should return to the stage or bell, if the ROV needs to perform tasks.
+If the ROV is in a no-visibility situation: The diver should return to the stage or bell, if the ROV needs to perform tasks.
 If the ROV is not needed and the diver is required to stay on location, the ROV should go dead stick.
 The pilot should then inform the dive supervisor that the ROV is in a no-visibility situation and should remain clear from the diver.
 The ROV pilot should allow the ROV to rise above no-visibility to an area where visibility can be obtained.
 The ROV should not, for any reason, be flying in a no-visibility situation with a diver in the area. • The ROV pilot should be aware of all lines in the water.
 There will usually be at least one down line, running from the surface to the diver work location.
 Additionally, one or more crossover lines will also be present.
 This crossover line will run from the stage or bell (when applicable) to the work location